 Value your time?
 Stop having meetings.
 Just stop. #SmallBiz #Leaders Click To Tweet

 I then schedule a full 45 minutes for body moving time.
-This might be a personal training session at the gym, a speed walk, some hoop shooting, a total solo dance party before lunch in the living room or whatever I feel like that day.
+This might be a personal training session at the gym, hiking up a mountain, cycling around the seawall, a speed walk, a total solo dance party before lunch in the living room or whatever I feel like that day.
 It doesn’t matter because the idea is to make sure my body – in addition to my mind – is taken care of.
 If I don’t schedule the time, I don’t do it.